subatomicdev/binance-futures-cpp/README.md

 **This is an active project in the early stages so I don't recommend relying on the API until it's stable.**

-# Current State
-General:
-- API needs tidying because not all streams are valid for both Spot and Futures

-Spot:
-- Many streams for Spot market
-- User data stream for Spot market added, requires more testing

-Futures:
-- Added mark price

 ---

 binancews is a C++17 library which receives market data from the Binance crypto currency exchange.